robdy/robdy.io/src/pages/blog/2021-02-15-roles-in-teams-live-events.md

 ---
 templateKey: blog-post
 title: Roles in Teams Live Events
-date: 2021-02-15T20:48:18.190Z
+date: 2021-04-02T18:23:00.000Z
-description: This post extends what you can find in the documentation with the tips I learned by organizing events myself.
+description: This post extends official docs about Live Event roles with the tips I learned by organizing events myself.
 featuredpost: false
+tags:
+  - teams
+  - live event
 ---
 Full description of the available roles can be found [in the docs](https://support.microsoft.com/en-us/office/get-started-with-microsoft-teams-live-events-d077fec2-a058-483e-9ab5-1494afda578a#bkmk_roles).
 Here I'm highlighting most important informations and tips based on my experience.